Here are some good Acrylic Painting Tips:

 7. Try different palettes.
 I like the styrofoam meat trays, they have a lower edge than the fruit trays and can be easily painted white.
 Let the white paint dry before using, and you have a nice light weight palette!
 Use an extra one as a cover.
 I also like an inverted Rubbermaid oblong container.
 The lid can be used as a palette, and the container can be used to seal up the paint. ( At home I use a very large Rubbermade oblong container and set my meat tray palette inside of it , mist with water and seal it up until tomorrow!)

-The best part about using acrylics is that if it is not going well I can just work on a different section of the painting and let the previous one dry.
-Then I can come back and change what I didn't like.
+The best part about using acrylics is that if it is not going well you can work on a different section of the painting and let the previous one dry.
+Then come back and change what you don't like.
 You can paint over mistakes as many times as you need to with acrylics.
 But if you are doing it En Plein Air, try not to change it too much, or you will loose the effect of capturing the moment.

-The next best part is my that paintings dry before I load them in the car and they do not get smudged or smeared.
-Smile.
+The next best part is that my paintings are dry before I load them in the car, and they do not get smudged or smeared during transport.